albertz/commandergenius/readme.txt

 			if( evt.type == SDL_ACTIVEEVENT->SDL_APPACTIVE && evt.active.gain && evt.active.state == SDL_APPACTIVE )
 			{
 				SDL_Flip(); // One SDL_Flip() call is required here to restore OpenGL context
-				// Re-load our textures if we're in SDL+OpenGL mode
+				// Re-load all textures, matrixes and all other GL states if we're in SDL+OpenGL mode
+				// Re-load all images to SDL_Texture if we're using it
 				// Now we can draw
 				break;
 			}